aws-samples/sagemaker-offline-reinforcement-learning-ray-cql/README.md

 Now the data is prepaired for the hyperparameter tuning job.
 You can launch the hyperparameter tuning job by invoking the lambda function `<CloudFormation stack name>-TuningJobLauncherFunction-<uniquie id>`.
 When you launch this function, the flow below executes:
 1. The lambda function creates an estimator to execute training runs.
 2. The lambda function invokes a hyperparameter tuning job with this estimator.
 Options for which hyperparameters to tune include learning rates for the actor and critic, and model capacity for actor / critic.
-This creates 16 training jobs at a time, each with a unique set of hyper parameters.
+This creates 16 training jobs (with concurrency of 4), each with a unique set of hyper parameters.
 3. Each training job executes the following steps:
    1. A [Conservative Q Learning](https://docs.ray.io/en/latest/rllib/rllib-algorithms.html#cql) algorithm is built.
    2. Settings from the hyperparameter tuning job are applied to the algorithm.